 Design Layout and Infrastructure

 The plan to the right shows the preliminary layout for Boxted Solar Farm which will be capable of producing 20MW of clean and renewable electricity.
+The preliminary layout is based on initial findings from environmental and technical surveys which are ongoing.
+We are currently consulting on this layout and as such, it is subject to change.
+In addition to the solar panels, the site infrastructure is expected to include:

-Click on image to enlarge
+Click on image to enlarge |

 Environmental Considerations

+RES design their solar farms so that they will fit sensitively in the surrounding landscape.
 As part of the planning process, RES carries out a number of detailed technical and environmental surveys to ensure any potential impact upon the environment, landscape, heritage and local residents is appropriately assessed and mitigated.
 These assessments include:

 The results of these surveys, along with feedback from the local community and stakeholders, are taken into account as the design of the solar farm is refined and finalised.
-The assessments will accompany any planning application that is made.
+The assessments will accompany any planning application that is made. |

 Landscape and Ecology

-In addition, the LEMP will provide information on the timings and aftercare regime for all planting for the lifetime of the proposed Boxted Solar Farm, if it is consented.
+The plan below shows a preliminary Landscape and Ecological Management Plan (LEMP).
+The Preliminary LEMP illustrates our immediate and long-term commitment to deliver landscape planting as well as the protection and enhancement of biodiversity around the site.
+In addition, the LEMP will provide information on the timings and aftercare regime for all planting for the lifetime of the proposed Boxted Solar Farm, if it is consented. |

-Click on image to enlarge
+Click on image to enlarge |

 Transport and Access

-Click on image to enlarge
+Click on image to enlarge |

+Access is an important consideration when selecting a potential solar farm site.
+A transport survey is ongoing in consultation with the Highways Authority.
+The preliminary plan below shows the potential access route currently under consideration which could be used for delivery of materials and access for construction and maintenance.
 The traffic movements will be limited to avoid morning and evening peak times, where possible.
-There will also be a dedicated Community Liaison Officer to engage with local residents throughout the construction and operational phases, if the solar farm is consented.
+There will also be a dedicated Community Liaison Officer to engage with local residents throughout the construction and operational phases, if the solar farm is consented. |

 How Solar Works